david-lev/pywa/docs/source/content/handlers/overview.rst

    * - Decorator
      - Handler
-     - Called when X is received
+     - The type of the update
    * - :meth:`~pywa.client.WhatsApp.on_message`
      - :class:`MessageHandler`
      - :class:`~pywa.types.Message`